Multi-Distribution Robust Conformal Prediction: Introduction

 In this paper, we propose Multi-Distribution Conformal Prediction (MDCP), a general framework for constructing efficient prediction sets that achieve the uniform coverage guarantee~\eqref{eq:uniform_coverage} given per-source datasets.
 Our starting point is a simple, distribution-free \emph{max-p aggregation} mechanism for achieving uniform validity.
 For each source, we compute a conformal p-value using any conformity score, and then aggregate these p-values by taking their maximum.
 Inverting the aggregated p-value yields a prediction set that is exactly the union of the single-source conformal sets, and therefore delivers \emph{finite-sample} uniform coverage.

-While always valid, this naive aggregation can be inefficient when sources are heterogeneous.
-In nested cases like Fig.~\ref{fig:intro}(a), it is essentially unavoidable to over-cover one source for the validity in the other more dispersed distribution.
-In cases like Fig.~\ref{fig:intro}(b), however, a strict subset of the naive union can still satisfy uniform coverage: the slack in coverage in some sources allows the final set to be trimmed while maintaining the worst-case coverage.
-Importantly, such improvements can still be obtained with max-p aggregation, but only if the per-source sets are re-designed by using appropriate per-source conformity scores (Fig.~\ref{fig:intro}(c)).

-To formalize this principle, we analyze population-level optimization programs to theoretically characterize the optimal prediction sets with the minimal size/length subject to uniform coverage, which yield concrete guidance for score design.
+We then proceed to study the efficiency of this aggregation when sources are heterogeneous.
+We analyze population-level optimization programs to theoretically characterize the optimal prediction sets with the minimal size/length subject to uniform coverage, which yield concrete guidance for score design.
 In specific, there exists one single conformity score function $h^*\colon \cX \times\cY\to \RR$, which depends on a dual problem involving all the source distributions, such that the max-p aggregation based on this score converges to the optimally efficient prediction set.
-Moreover, max-p aggregation is \emph{tight}: the optimal set achieves (nearly) exact $1-\alpha$ coverage for at least one source distribution.
+Moreover, max-p aggregation is \emph{tight}: the optimal set achieves (nearly) exact $1-\alpha$ coverage for at least one source distribution when coupled with proper per-source conformity scores.

-Building on these insights, we develop an end-to-end MDCP procedure that learns the optimal score and combines it with max-p aggregation to produce a final prediction set.
+Building on these insights, we develop an end-to-end MDCP procedure that learns the optimal score and combines it with max-p aggregation to produce a final prediction set (Fig.~\ref{fig:intro}(c)).
 We prove that MDCP achieves finite-sample uniform coverage~\eqref{eq:uniform_coverage}, and it asymptotically matches the oracle optimal set under mild consistency conditions.
 We instantiate MDCP for both classification and regression using general learning algorithms and practical training strategies.
 Finally, in extensive simulations and real-data applications to satellite imagery and medical service datasets, MDCP achieves tight worst-case coverage while substantially improving efficiency over naive aggregation baselines, often approaching the size of single-source prediction sets.